Stockwood Medical CentreHollway RoadStockwoodBristol, BS14 8PTTel: 01275 833103

 Appointment with your hospital of choice to discuss induction of labour

 When you have delivered your baby and come home they will visit you to offer you and your family guidance, support and advice about caring for yourself and your new baby; feeding your baby; how you feel about your birth experience and how you feel in general.If you require further information on pregnancy and childbirth please visit www.nctpregnancyandbabycare.comAntenatal ClassesYou are invited to attend the antenatal sessions where the midwife team will discuss:How to recognise labour and what to expect;Pain relief for labour and how to help yourself;Your partner’s role to support you in labour;The postnatal period and what to expect;Feeding your new baby;And anything else you would like to know.
-There are also Physiotherapy antenatal classes held by St Michaels hospital, please CLICK HERE to see more information.
+There are also Physiotherapy antenatal classes held throughout the Community and your Midwife can give you details of these.

 …..
 Sexual Health Services that Young people can Trust